geographika/mappyfile/docs/pretty_printing.rst

 + **newlinechar** - the character used to insert newlines in the Mapfile
 + **end_comment** - add a comment with the block type at each closing END statement e.g. END # MAP
 + **align_values** - aligns the values in the same column for better readability.
 The column is multiple of indent and determined by the longest key
++ **separate_complex_types** - groups composites (complex mapserver definitions with "END") together at the end.
+Keeps the given order except that all simple key-value pairs appear before composites.

 .. warning::